cloudmesh/classes/docs/source/i524/technologies.rst

      working through application crash reports.

 118. Google BigQuery

+     Google BigQuery :cite:`www-bigquery` is an enterprise data warehouse used for large scale data
+     analytics. :cite:`www-bigquery-documentation` A user can store
+     and query massive datasets by storing the data in BigQuery and querying the database using fast SQL queries using the processing power of Google's infrastructure.
+In Googe BigQuery a user can control access to both the project and the data based on the his business needs which gives the ability to others to view and even query the data. :cite:`www-bigquery` BigQuery can scale the database from GigaBytes to PetaBytes.
+BigQuery can be accessed using a Web UI or a command-line tool or even by making calls to the BigQuery REST API using a variety of client libraries such as Java, .NET pr python.
+BigQuery can also be accessed using a variety of third party tool.
+BigQuery is fully managed to get started on its own, so there is no need to deploy any resources such as disks and virtual machines.

+     :cite:`www-bigquery-documentation` Projects in BigQuery are
+     top-level containers in Google Cloud Platform.
+They contain the BigQuery Data.
+Each project is referenced by a name and unique ID.
+Tables contain the data in BigQuery.
+Each table has a schema that describes field names, types, and other information.
+Datasets enable to organise and control access to the tables.
+Every table must belong to a dataset.
+A BigQuery data can be shared with others by defining roles and setting permissions for organizations, projects, and datasets, but not on the tables within them.
+BigQuery stores data in the :cite:`www-bigquery-columnar-storage` Capacitor columnar data
+     format, and offers the standard database concepts of tables, partitions, columns, and rows.

 119. Amazon Redshift

      Amazon Redshift is a fully managed, petabyte-scale data werehouse service